doronsacha/musicNerf/README.md

 Poses are stored as 3x4 numpy arrays that represent camera-to-world transformation matrices.
 The other data you will need is simple pinhole camera intrinsics (`hwf = [height, width, focal length]`) and near/far scene bounds.
 Take a look at [our data loading code](https://github.com/bmild/nerf/blob/master/run_nerf.py#L406) to see more.

-## Adding Sound to NeRF Renders

-This repository also includes functionality to add sound to your NeRF renders based on the viewer's position.

 ## Setup for Audio and Video Processing

 To enable audio and video processing, you need to install the following additional packages: